learnwithshin/python_intro/SETUP.md

 Now you should be good to go!

-#### How can I make the "OUTPUT" panel to display my program output in VS Code?
+#### How can I make the "OUTPUT" panel display my program output in VS Code?

 You will need to install "Code Runner" extension.